jeremy-rifkin/libassert/README.md

 ### How To Use This Library

 This library targets >=C++17 and supports gcc and clang on windows and linux.
-This library is no longer single header due to compile times.
+Note: The library does rely on some compiler extensions / compiler specific features.
+It supports at least GCC >= 8 and Clang >= 9.
+The library is no longer single header due to compile times.

 1. Run `make` to compile static and shared libraries
 2. Copy the static or shared library where you want it.